 Biological Station tuition is assessed by the University of Michigan according to the half-term tuition rates set by the Board of Regents of the University and is subject to change.
 Tuition is based on College of Literature, Science, and the Arts (LSA) rates, and may vary if you are enrolled in another U-M school or college.
 Guest students pay "upper division" tuition.
 Student fees for all students will be invoiced by University of Michigan Student Accounts.

-Note: Posted tuition rates are based on 5 or 10 credits using the U-M Registrar's listing for LSA/Rackham students.
+Note: Posted tuition rates are based on 6 credits using the U-M Registrar's listing for LSA/Rackham students.
 Tuition rates for other schools may differ slightly.
-You are should confirm your tuition rate with the official schedule at the Office of the Registrar.
+Please confirm your tuition rate with the official schedule at the Office of the Registrar.

 |Michigan Resident Tuition||